 Cotton-top Tamarins ~

 Cotton-top tamarins are a small species of monkey from the forests of Colombia.
 They are named for the bright white tuft of hair on top of their heads.
 This species lives in family groups consisting of a breeding pair and their offspring.
 Cotton-top tamarins feed upon saps and gums from trees, fruits, invertebrates, and the occasional small vertebrate prey item.
-Scientists have determined that the father cotton-top tamarin gains weight when the female is pregnant, because he shares many of the rearing responsibilities, carrying the young on his back much of the time.
-Unfortunately, this species has become rare in the wild due to deforestation for agricultural purposes, and due to historic over-collection for biomedical research.
-Many individuals were removed from the wild historically, because the cotton-top tamarin is the only primate species other than humans to be known to suffer from colon cancer.
+Scientists have determined that the father cotton-top tamarin gains weight when the female is pregnant, because he shares many of the rearing responsibilities by carrying the young on his back much of the time.
+Unfortunately, this species has become rare in the wild due to deforestation for agricultural purposes, and historic over-collection for biomedical research.
+Historically, many cotton-top tamarins were removed from the wild because they are the only primate species, other than humans, to be known to suffer from colon cancer.

-At the zoo, we take care of a pair of geriatric cotton-top tamarins, Kapok and Lola.
-We feed the tamarins a special zoo marmoset diet, grapes, apples, hard-boiled eggs, and mealworms.
-For enrichment, this pair enjoys new climbing vines, puzzle-feeders full of crickets, toys, and other play pieces.
+At the zoo, we take care for a pair of cotton-top tamarins, Mateo and Virginia.
+We feed them a special zoo marmoset diet, grapes, apples, hard-boiled eggs, and mealworms.
+For enrichment, this pair enjoys climbing vines, puzzle-feeders full of crickets, toys, and other play pieces.